Custom IP Phone Template

 <field name="Name">PortSIP Phone</field>

-Click the "Save" button once completed the above changes.
+Click the Save button once completed the above changes, you will get a new template as the below screenshot.

 Now when a tenant performs auto-provision of an IP Phone for a user, the custom-branded IP Phones are listed as shown in the screenshot below.